shamansir/the-asphodel-meadows/ARCHITECTURE.md

 1. **Spike the clock.** Hardcoded chunk JSON, two stick figures, one location, speech bubbles.
 Prove seek-anywhere: open the page at three random times, confirm state is correct and identical across two browsers.
 Everything else depends on this working.
-2. **Bible + vocabulary.** Write the world, then freeze the enums.
-The enums are the contract between art, agent, and renderer — freezing them early is what lets the other three tracks proceed in parallel.
+2. **Bible + vocabulary.** Write the world, then freeze the vocabulary.
+It is the contract between art, agent, renderer, *and the two repos* — freezing it early is what lets all those tracks proceed in parallel.
+The spike from step 1 becomes `demo-world/`.
 3. **Rigs and one real location.** Replace the stick figures.
 4. **Compiler + schema.** Text layout, validation, asset resolution.
 5. **Writer agent, human-run.** Generate chunks by hand invocation, read every one,